Wingmate Logo

 Zebra Finches are found across most of mainland Australia, except for Cape York Peninsula and some coastal regions.
 They are most abundant in arid and semi-arid areas, gathering in flocks around water sources such as waterholes, dams, and stock troughs.
 They inhabit dry woodlands, grasslands with scattered trees and shrubs, and areas near watercourses.
 Their loud nasal "tiah" call is often heard as flocks move between feeding and drinking sites

-The Zebra Finch is known as "nyii-nyii" in Pitjantjatjara/Yankunytjatjara and features in Tjukurpa stories and ceremonies of the Aṉangu people in Central Australia[`4`](https://uluru.gov.au/discover/nature/animals/birds/zebra-finch/).
-The species’ scientific name, *Taeniopygia guttata*, refers to its banded and spotted appearance.
-Globally, the Zebra Finch is a key model organism in scientific research, especially in studies of behavior, development, and neuroscience.
+The Zebra Finch, known as "nyii-nyii" in the Pitjantjatjara and Yankunytjatjara languages, is an important bird in the Tjukurpa (Dreaming) traditions and ceremonies of the Aṉangu people from Central Australia.
+Its scientific name, Taeniopygia guttata, refers to the bird’s distinctive striped and spotted markings.
+Around the world, the Zebra Finch is widely used in scientific research, especially for studies on behaviour, development, and neuroscience.

 Physical Attributes